dontscrewme/ezcfg/README.md

 Do bugs pop up from nowhere when system is upgraded/downgraded?

-Do you feel it's very difficult to add/delete/modify configuration on system?
+Do you feel difficulty as to add/delete/modify configuration on system?

-Do you think the current scheme of dealing with configuration is not portable/scalable at all?
+Do you find current scheme of dealing with configuration not portable/scalable at all?

 Congratulation!
 You're at right place.